There’s hardly a Southeast Asia travel plan that’ll polarize travellers more than spending 10 days in Bali.

-You don’t need to experience an eat-pray-love-style spiritual awakening to fall in love with Indonesia’s most enigmatic island; you just need to know where to go—and more importantly—where not to go.
+Either way, in planning out what to do in Bali in 10 days, you’re up for a challenge.
+No, you don’t need to experience an eat-pray-love-style spiritual awakening to fall in love with the enigmatic Indonesian island; you just need to know where to go in Bali—and more importantly—where not to go.

-Get the low down on planning the vacation of your dreams in Bali with this quick-and-easy 10-day Bali itinerary for independent travellers.
+Ready to launch the perfect Bali travel plan?
+Plan the Bali vacation of your dreams with this complete 10-day Bali trip itinerary for first-time travellers…

 Table of Contents